agnesgrd/DeepEpiX/docs/docs/folder-structure.md

 └── README.md
 ```

-This structure is constrained by the multi-page construction app.
-Each page.py is placed in pages/.
-Each page has its callbacks repartis in callbacks/ and its layout.
+This structure is schematic but aims to help you understand how the multi-page Dash app is organized.

+Each page is defined in the `pages/` directory:

+- The **layout** of each page is declared in `layout/`.
+- The **interactivity (callbacks)** is handled in `callbacks/`.

+> 🔎 Note: Since several pages share common callback functions, the callbacks, layout components, and utilities are organized by major components (e.g., `graph`, `history`, `ica`, `prediction`, `preprocessing`, etc.), rather than strictly by individual pages.

+---